Approaching professors to ask about a summer research experience, or other internship or work, takes courage, preparation, and planning.

 Prepare: Conferences, sympsia and journals often have a call for abstracts for participants to submit.

-Reflect: Does my abstract reflect the main themes of my research without overwhelming the reader with too many details?
+Reflect: Does my abstract reflect the main themes of my research?
+Does it overwhelm the reader with too many details?

 Share: Clearly describe the original question that prompted the research, as well as the process for resolving the question.

-Presentation skills are an important part of your success as a researcher, but like any skill they get better with practice.
-Sharing your research, ideas, and passion with others requires learning how to learn how to present effectively for your context.
+Presentation skills are an important part of your success as a researcher.
+Like any skill, they get better with practice.
+Sharing your research, ideas, and passion with others requires learning how to present effectively.

 Prepare: Keep your audience in mind to tailor your message: general public, group of experts in your field, or something in between.

-Reflect: Decide if visual aids are appropriate for your presentation; think about an everyday means to explain complex material.
+Reflect: Decide on visual aids (photographs, graphs, charts), stories, analogies or examples; think about an everyday means to explain complex material.

 Share: Respect the time allotted to you, tell your audience why your research in valuable, and let your enthusiasm show!

 This guide shows how creative and artistic presentations came be positioned similarly to scientific research trajectories such as poster.